Triratna Controversy FAQ

 Nowadays, meeting those challenges in ever more effective ways is one of the ongoing projects widely recognised throughout Triratna, with the Triratna International Council taking a lead and, in doing so, standing very clearly behind all our Safeguarding initiatives.

 Triratna also has rather informal origins in a community of radical young people in in the 1970s.
 Things we would now consider normal, such as proper health and safety measures, seem to have been considered boring and unspiritual for quite a long time.
-It’s a matter of cultural change and growing awareness: today every Triratna centre in Britain has a Safeguarding officer and 30 of them attended a training day with an external trainer in November 2016 (arranged in January 2016.)
+It’s a matter of cultural change and growing awareness: today every Triratna centre in Britain has a Safeguarding officer and 30 or more of them have attended each of our two Safeguarding training days in 2016 and 2017, led by an external Safeguarding specialist.

 On the recent resurgence of controversy in relation to the past